revou-fsse-oct24/milestone-3-iteration-riotionalism/README.md

 The API will be available at `http://localhost:8000`

 ## 🚀 Deployment
-This API is deployed on Koyeb and can be accessed at: https://complete-kalli-riotionalism-e9317c17.koyeb.app/
+This deployed on Koyeb and can be accessed at: https://wee-bill-riotionalism-e9187ffa.koyeb.app/

 ## 📝 API Usage Documentation